CleanTalk/ruby-antispam/README.md

 # CleanTalk Anti-Spam for Ruby

-Powerful spam protection and reliable spam bot detection for Ruby applications all in one gem.
-CleanTalk is a convenient CAPTCHA/reCAPTCHA alternative offering intelligent cloud-based filtering to keep your forms, comments, and registrations spam-free without annoying puzzles.
+Powerful spam protection and reliable spam bot detection for Ruby applications — all in one gem.
+CleanTalk is a convenient CAPTCHA/reCAPTCHA alternative offering intelligent cloud-based spam protection for forms, comments, and user registrations.
+No CAPTCHA needed — just real-time bot filtering and smooth integration with Ruby forms.

 Key features:
 - Real-time Spam & Bot Protection